Tomyao/recipes-app/README.md

 # Recipes PWA

-A installable, offline-capable recipe browser built on [TheMealDB](https://www.themealdb.com/api.php).
+An installable, offline-capable recipe browser built on [TheMealDB](https://www.themealdb.com/api.php).
 React/Vite client talks only to a small Express proxy, which is the sole holder of the TheMealDB API key.

 ## Overview & features

 - **Search, browse, and filter** recipes by name or category.
 - **Recipe details**: ingredients, instructions, tags, YouTube link, original source.
-- **Offline favorites**: save/unsave any recipe; favorites are stored in IndexedDB on-device and are fully readable/removable offline.
+- **Offline favorites**: save/unsave any recipe; full details (ingredients, instructions, tags, YouTube/source links) are fetched and stored in IndexedDB on-device when you favorite it, so the whole recipe — not just a summary — is readable/removable offline.
 - **Installable PWA**: manifest + hand-written service worker precache the app shell and provide an offline fallback page.
 - **Runtime caching**: stale-while-revalidate for images/categories, network-first with cache fallback for search/meal/filter data.
 - **Accessible**: skip link, semantic landmarks, labeled search form, `aria-pressed` favorite buttons, visible focus rings, alt text on every recipe image.